Skip to main content

 What is it?

-• The SFA’s assigned food hub will make available the allocated amount as a line of credit at the food hub, which can be used to purchase food that meet the following criteria:
+• The SFA’s assigned food hub will make available the allocated amount as credit at the food hub, which can be used to purchase food that meet the following criteria:

 • Local or regional food, domestic, and minimally processed foods*